xzhang03/NidaqGUI/README.md

 ### 2. Conditional Food-then-opto
 Same as before, but food is set to be delivered before opto.
 Now everything is moved earlier by the lead time.
 ![conditiona_food-then-opto](https://github.com/xzhang03/NidaqGUI/blob/master/Schemes/conditional%20foodthenopto.png)

+## K. Multiple trial types
+Nanosec supports up to 4 simultaneous trial types, with independent cue/outcome relationships.
+The cues can come from the native buzzer, or from an external [digital IO expander](https://github.com/xzhang03/NidaqGUI/tree/master/PCBs/DIO%20expander) (MCP23008), or from an external [dimmable RGB module](https://github.com/xzhang03/NidaqGUI/tree/master/PCBs/LED%20cue%20i2c) (PCA9685).
+If the dimmable RGB module is used, the external DIO expander should also be used to indicate trial types/onsets.
+The action input is shared betweel all the trial types.
+The output can be from the native food TTL port or from the external DIO expander.
+If both dimmable RGB module and DIO expanders are used, I recommend using [I2c repeater module](https://github.com/xzhang03/NidaqGUI/tree/master/PCBs/I2C%20repeater) as well.

+The following parameters are specified independently: Trial frequency, cue source and RGB values, cue duration, outcome source, outcome being conditional/unconditional, outcome pulse width, outcome pulse number, outcome pulse cycle time, outcome delivery window (rarely changed).